mschuchard/puppet-check/README.md

 - 1: PuppetCheck exited with an internal exception (takes preference over other non-zero exit codes) or failed spec test(s).
 - 2: PuppetCheck exited with one or more errors in your code and data.
 Alternatively, PuppetCheck exited with one or more warnings in your code and data and you specified to fail on warnings.

-### Optional dependencies
+### Optional Dependencies
 - **rake** (gem): install this if you want to use Puppet Check with `rake` tasks in addition to the CLI.
 - **rspec** (gem): install this if you want to use Puppet Check to execute the spec tests for your Ruby files during `rake`.
 - **rspec-puppet** (gem): install this if you want to use Puppet Check to execute the spec tests for your Puppet files during `rake`.
-- **octocatalog-diff** (gem): install this if you want to use Puppet Check to execute smoke or regression tests for your Puppet catalog.
+- **octocatalog-diff** (gem): install a version `>= 1.0` of this if you want to use Puppet Check to execute smoke or regression tests for your Puppet catalog.
 - **beaker** (gem): install this if you want to use Puppet Check to execute the Beaker acceptance tests during `rake`.
 - **test-kitchen** (gem): install this if you want to use Puppet Check to execute the Test Kitchen acceptance tests during `rake`.
 - **git** (pkg): install this if you want to use Puppet Check to download external module dependencies with `git` commands during RSpec Puppet testing.
 - **mercurial** (pkg): install this if you want to use Puppet Check to download external module dependencies with `hg` commands during RSpec Puppet testing.
+- **subversion** (pkg): install this if you want to use Puppet Check to download external module dependencies with `svn` commands during RSpec Puppet testing.

 ## Contributing
 Code should pass all spec tests.
 New features should involve new spec tests.
 Adherence to Rubocop and Reek is expected where not overly onerous or where the check is of dubious cost/benefit.

 A [Dockerfile](Dockerfile) is provided for easy rake testing.
 A [Vagrantfile](Vagrantfile) is provided for easy gem building, installation, and post-installation testing.

-Please consult the [CHANGELOG](CHANGELOG.md) for the current development roadmap.
+Please consult the GitHub Project for the current development roadmap.